-Wendy White Title: Non-Executive Director Qualifications: Bachelor of Business (Accounting), Master of Business Admin (MBA) and CPA Experience & Expertise: Wendy has over 30 years experience in various accounting based roles including Big 4 chartered firm to her current roles as Commercial Lead - Major Projects for a mining service provider.
-She has a broad experience base in mining and construction, defence, airports, aged care, manufacturing, not for profit, joint venture and rural business.
-Wendy is a founding member and shareholder of the Trentham & District Community bank and a passionate volunteer in our communities.
+Wendy White Title: Treasurer Qualifications: Bachelor of Business (Accounting), Master of Business Admin (MBA) and CPA Experience & Expertise: Wendy has over 30 years experience in various accounting baed roles including Big 4 chartered firm to her current role as Commercial Lead - Major Projects for a mining service provider.
+She has broad experience in mining and construction, defence, airports, aged care, manufacturing, not for profit, joint venture and rural business.
+Wendy is a founding member and shareholder of Community Bank Trentham & Districts and a passionate volunteer in our communities.

-Stan Falloon Title: Non-Executive Director Qualifications: Diploma of Building Construction and other qualifications in relation to the construction industry Experience & Expertise: Stan has a distinguished 45 year career in the construction industry, responsible for many of Melbourne's largest buildings including the Rialto Office Tower, Telstra Headquarters, The Shell Building, SECV Headquarters, City square Hotel Apartments and Crown Casino.
-Early career highlights include several shopping centres -Greensborough, Altona Gate and Wendouree.
-He project managed 400 houses constructed in Darwin after Cyclone Tracey.
+Stan Falloon Title: Non-Executive Director Qualifications: Diploma of Building Construction and other construction industry qualifications Experience & Expertise: Stan has a distinguished 45 year career in the construction industry, responsible ffor many of Melbourne's largest buildings including the Rialto Office Tower, Telstra Headquarters, The Shell Building, SECV Headquarters, City Square Hotel Apartments and Crown Casino.
+Early career highlights include several shopping centres - Greensborough, Altona Gate and Wendouree.
+He project managed 400 houses constructed in Darwin after Cyclone Tracy.
 Stan served on the Victorian Master Builders Board and was Vice President for 2 years.
 He served on Property Council Australia committees.
-Stan served on Essendon North Primary School Council for over 12 years and was President for 4 years.
+Stand served on Essendon North Primary School Council for over 12 years and was President for 4 years.
 Stan is a member of the Lions Club International.
-For over 15 years he has served on many committees and their cabinet.
 He served as District Governor in the years 2013-2014.
-He is the Chairman of the Lions Crime-Watch committee.
-He has been the PR representative for Lions Clubs Australia district and serves on national committee.
+He is the Chairman of Lions Crime-Watch committee.
+He has been the PR representative for Lions Club Australia district and serves on the national committee.